 The member of staff concerned should inform the student of when and where the restorative meeting will take place (in the college or online).
 It is the student's responsibility to attend and engage fully.
 No written record of this meeting is required.
 This is not 'part of a process' but rather a genuine opportunity to reach an accord with students and agree a way forward.

-If a student chooses to ignore these early interventions, will not attend meetings or is not prepared to engage in the meeting then please speak to your line manager who will provide support.
+If a student chooses to ignore these early interventions, will not attend meetings, or is not prepared to engage in the meeting then the staff member should consult their line manager who will provide support to engage the student.